Malix-Labs/awesome_atomic/readme.md

 - [libostree](https://github.com/ostreedev/ostree) - Operating system and container binary deployment and upgrades
   - [flatpak-ostree-dedup-stats.py](https://gist.github.com/powpingdone/001a46aa7db190b9c935f71c6091eb71) - script to show you how well the ostree deduplication is working, this one is neat
+  - [apt2ostree](https://github.com/stb-tester/apt2ostree) - apt2ostree is used for building Debian/Ubuntu based ostree images.
+It performs the same task as debootstrap/multistrap but the output is an ostree tree rather than a rootfs in a directory.
 - [Endless OSTree Builder](https://github.com/dbnicholson/deb-ostree-builder) - Stripped down Endless ostree builder for Debian
 - [osbuilder](https://www.osbuild.org/) - Build-Pipelines for Operating System Artifacts
   - [How to: Image Builder + OSTree + Anaconda](https://www.osbuild.org/news/2020-06-01-how-to-ostree-anaconda.html)